 The Place Principle

+The Place Principle promotes place-based working.
 The contribution place-based working has towards national performance outcomes, public health reform and achieving inclusive economies has led to the adoption of a Place Principle by Scottish Government and COSLA.
 The principle requests that all those responsible for providing services and looking after assets in a place need to work and plan together, and with local communities, to improve the lives of people, support inclusive growth and create more successful places.

 There is a challenge for local authorities in applying the Place Principle in terms of working differently.
 It promotes examining their own ways of thinking and working beyond distinct council areas or functions, and to make broader connections across sectors and crucially with community planning priorities.

 In addition to the Principle, the Place Standard tool provides a basis for a comprehensive conversation around place between all stakeholders with outputs that can shape priorities for collaborative working.
 The Place Standard Tool is a key enabler to place based working and thus to applying the Place Principle.

 Place within policy and programmes

 Many policy areas and developments have an increased focus on place.
 For instance: